Completely hybrid cars might be the last advance in low-outflows transport,

 All things considered, you’ll generally have a get-you-home mode that evades the range nervousness and high price tag of an unadulterated EV,

-yet may in any case meet all requirements for less expensive organization vehicle charge, yearly VED bills,
+yet may in any case meet all requirements for less expensive organization vehicle charges, yearly VED bills,

 ultra-low discharges zone (LEZ) charges and Congestion Charge tolls –